 International Bulletin of Mission Research

-The IBMR is a professional, peer-reviewed academic journal devoted to a sympathetic yet objective analysis and critique of Christian mission and the study of world Christianity.
-The journal wishes to be forthright about the failures and limitations of Christian mission, while at the same time advancing an appreciation of the contributions of Christian mission to the world and its peoples.
-Articles that do not fall within the cognate fields of Mission Studies, World Christianity, or Intercultural Theology will not be accepted.
-To be accepted articles should be presented with academic objectivity, rigor, and care.
-This means that in addition to the quality of the text itself, an article should include supportive endnotes (separate bibliographies are rarely included).
-Articles of a general, popular, and/or exhortatory character are not accepted.
+The IBMR is a professional, peer-reviewed academic journal dedicated to a sympathetic yet critical analysis of Christian mission and the study of World Christianity.
+The journal wishes to be forthright about the failures and limitations of Christian mission, while at the same time advancing an appreciation for the contributions of Christian mission to the church, the world, and its peoples.
+Articles that do not fall within the fields of Mission Studies, World Christianity, or Intercultural Theology will not be accepted.
+To be accepted, articles should be presented with academic rigor and care.
+This means that in addition to the quality of the text itself, an article should include supportive endnotes but not bibliographies.
+Articles of a general, popular, polemical, or exhortatory character are not accepted.

 Article themes range from mission history to analysis of current events and trends in world Christianity, and from mission theory and practice to mission theology or intercultural theology.
 Mission biography enjoys a special place in the profile of the IBMR, as does archival research.

-Contributors can familiarize themselves with the diversity and breadth of the IBMR’s content and approach by perusing articles online from across the full span of the journal’s publication.
-Browse previous issues here (to view articles from the most recent five years, you will need a subscription).
+Contributors can familiarize themselves with the diversity and breadth of the IBMR’s content and approach by reading back issues from across the full span of the journal’s publication.
+This will require you to have an individual or institutional subscription with SAGE.